hackclub/hackclub/GUIDELINES.md

 ### Commits should explain the change, but not be longer than 50 chars

-A commit message is used for quickly summarising a change.
+A commit message is used for quickly summarizing a change.
 Another contributor should be able to read it, along with the content and immediately understand the change does.